sebsauvage/Shaarli/doc/md/Security.md

 ## Client browser
 - Shaarli relies on `HTTP_REFERER` for some functions (like redirects and clicking on tags).
 If you have disabled or masqueraded `HTTP_REFERER` in your browser, some features of Shaarli may not work

-## PHP
-- `magic_quotes` is an horrible option of PHP which is often activated on servers.
-No serious developer should rely on this horror to secure their code against SQL injections.
-You should disable it (and Shaarli expects this option to be disabled).
-Nevertheless, I have added code to cope with `magic_quotes` on, so you should not be bothered even on crappy hosts.

 ## Server and sessions
 - Directories are protected using `.htaccess` files
 - Forms are protected against XSRF (Cross-site requests forgery):